pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

   </tr>
 </table>

 As the table reveals, every time this function performs a multiplication, only 8 out of 82 (9+30+28+8+7=82) instructions are doing the “real” multiplication.
-That’s only about 10% of the total instructions.
+That's only about 10% of the total instructions.
 The other 90% are considered interpretation overhead.
 Once we vectorized this function, its performance was improved by nearly nine times.
 See [PR #12543](https://github.com/pingcap/tidb/pull/12543).

 ### Batch processing reduces interpretation overhead